 • Will I get a certificate?

-Yes, upon completing your SB degree you will also gain a NEET Certificate in Digital Cities from the School of Engineering.
+Yes, upon completing your SB degree you will also gain a NEET Certificate in Digital Cities from the MIT School of Engineering.

 • What benefits may I expect from being in Digital Cities?